Refining Through Relationships

 - Can and will you ask for help if there is a need?
 If not, what is getting in your way?

 - Who are the helpers God has placed in your life?
-Are you using them for practical, emotional or relational support?
-Are there others you are overlooking?
+In what ways are you using them for practical, emotional or relational support?
+Are there others you may be overlooking?

 Engaging Relationships when it’s Hard